 Tomatoes and citrus fruit

-Fruits and vegetables are important to a healthy diet.
+Fruits and vegetables are important in a healthy diet.
 But certain fruits can cause or worsen GERD symptoms, especially highly acidic fruits.
 If you have frequent acid reflux, you should reduce or eliminate your intake of the following foods:

 Chocolate contains an ingredient called methylxanthine.
 It has been shown to relax the smooth muscle in the LES and increase reflux.